School Diary

 School Diary is a 2018 Malayalam-language film written and directed by M Hajamoinu and produced by Anvar Sadath.
 The film stars Bhama Arun, Vismaya Viswanath, Mamitha Baiju, Reena Bashir, Ashkar Soudan, Hashim Hussain, Indrans and Balaji Sarma in the lead roles.
 The music was composed by M. G. Sreekumar.

 Plot

 The story revolves around five grade XII students in a school in Kerala named Archa, Indu, Rima, Diya and Yamuna.
 Aarcha got covered in the news as her poem "Aksharamaalayil Amma" was going to be included in the Kerala state syllabus.
 They also try to make a difference by growing farm vegetables for the poor.
 They also come up with an idea of a "School diary" for students of their school.
-There happens different situations where in the friendship of five girls along with four boys are tested such that they will have to uphold their true friendship.
+Different situations occur where the friendship group of five girls along with four boys are tested such that they will have to uphold their true friendship.